haimeili/imageGallery/README.md

     // this element describes the file
     data-caption="group-1-1-title"

-If you want to view demo, you can go here: [http://haimeili.github.io/](http://haimeili.github.io/)

 If you want to apply this plugin to your project, You just need to add lightbox.css and lightbox.js.
 Meanwhile, please care about the attributes which is required in your code.